nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 #### 6.2.3 Transaction List Query

 For every `TransactionSet` message a node receives, it MUST check if the `LC_req` value matches the `LC` value from the original request.
+The `TransactionSet` message MUST also contain the `conversationID` from the original `State` message.

 The IBLT in the `TransactionSet` message contains every transaction of the peer in the LC range of `0-min(LC, LC_req)`.
 The node MUST lookup/compute the IBLT for this range and subtract it from the IBLT of the peer.
 Decoding the resulting IBLT will list the transaction refs the peer has and the local node misses.
 These transactions MUST be queried by using the `TransactionListQuery` message (see §5.2.2).